MJeorrett/AspNetCoreConfigurationDemo/README.md

 ## Key Vault
 Config is loaded from Key Vault if the `KeyVaultName` config is found in the rest of the configuration.
+The project is set up to authenticate to Key Vault as the user signed in to Visual Studio using MSI.
-I.e. if you want to add configuration from a keyvault:
+If you want to add configuration from a keyvault:
-- Add `KeyVaultName` with the name of the key vault somewhere e.g. appsettings.json or environment variable.
+- Add `KeyVaultName` environment variable containing the name of your key vault.
-- Ensure that you have get and list secret permissions in your access policy for the key vault.
+- Ensure that you have get and list secret permissions in the access policy for the key vault.